Marsha Smiley African American Collection

 In 1999, Marsha founded Spirit Flight youth workshops which interweave highlights of African American history with character building.
 Marsha continues to educate, inspire, and nurture children and adolescents at the McCormick Boys and Girls Club.
-Having spent nearly two decades motivating children to embrace the rich legacy that is in African American history, through character-building and education, she has fulfilled her passions and met her mission.
+In 2012, Marsha was awarded the Corrine Mudd Brooks Service Award for commitment to youth & community by the African/African American Historical Society; and in 2014 she was the Peggy Hobbs Award recipient for outstanding volunteerism by Y.W.C.A. of Northeast Indiana.
+Having spent more than two decades motivating children to embrace the rich legacy that is in African American history, through character-building and education, she has fulfilled her passions and met her mission.

 Truly, Marsha's passion for education and history are evidenced in her activities.
 She has donated and loaned numerous materials to The Genealogy Center of the Allen County Public Library for preservation and presenting online for researchers to use.
 The records here are a portion of her materials.